A course for teens thinking about their futures

 Ideal Candidate

-• Students aged 16 to 18 years with high-intermediate to advanced level of English (equivalent to IELTS 5.0+), prepared to participate in advanced academic discussions
+• Must have high-intermediate to advanced level of English (equivalent to IELTS 5.0+)

 • Passionate and ambitious individuals who are starting to consider their futures